The Corner Project of Malinalco: advisers

 Contact

 Nelly Reyes, who migrated to the United States when she married a New York lawyer, is a San Francisco immigration consultant and former Assistant Director for Economic Information at Mexico City's American Chamber of Commerce.
-She participates in San Francisco's American Jewish World Service's philanthropic activities and advises The Corner Project on immigration issues.
+She participates in San Francisco's American Jewish World Service's philanthropic activities and advises The Corner Institute on immigration issues.

 Malinalco team